VandanaYadav24/MasterThesis_repo/README.md

 # Hybrid Recommendation system using product reviews

-In the thesis, we hybrid recommendation algorithm DeepFM from LibRec open-source implementations based on two types of tasks of recommendation system (rating and ranking prediction tasks) using information extracted from textual product reviews such as sentence embedding vectors, sentiment scores and presence of negations in the reviews.
+Use hybrid recommendation algorithm DeepFM from LibRec open-source implementations based on two types of tasks of recommendation system (rating and ranking prediction tasks) using information extracted from textual product reviews such as sentence embedding vectors, sentiment scores and presence of negations in the reviews.

 ## Overview